qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 ## What is consensus?

 If a group reaches **consensus**, they share a general agreement about a particular subject.
-In the context of blockchain, an essential goal is for the network to reach a consensus about the state of its shared ledger.
+In the context of blockchain, an essential goal is for a network in which every node is equal to reach a consensus about the state of its shared ledger.

 <HighlightBox type="info">

 Consensus typically implies at least the possibility of a choice between options.
-Therefore, the concept is largely irrelevant in *centralized* networks: as there is only one ledger owned and modified by the central node, there is no alternative for the network to compare it to.
+Therefore, the concept is largely irrelevant in *centralized* networks: as there is only one ledger, owned and modified by the central node, there is no alternative for the network to compare it to.

-As networks become more *decentralized*, it becomes possible for multiple copies of the ledger to coexist at different authoritative nodes.
+As networks become more *decentralized*, multiple copies of the ledger coexist at different authoritative nodes.
 Should discrepancies between the copies arise, there is a necessity for consensus regarding which version of the ledger is correct – but involvement in determining this remains limited to the authoritative nodes.

 **In distributed networks, all nodes have coexisting copies of the ledger.** This means that, for the network to function properly, true consensus among the nodes is vital – without collective confidence about the past activity of the network, future activity cannot be trusted.